Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Indoor Locomotion Dataset}

-This section provides additional quantitative evaluations on ANYmal against the \textit{Qualisys} \ac{mocap} \ac{GT} on five different sequences.
-This experiment is a more controlled indoor evaluation of walking at various speeds on different obstacles.
-In addition, the robot is forced to step on the unstable and moving ground, rendering contact estimation ineffective.
-Lastly, the robot is operated to traverse short \SI{45}{\deg} stairs, posing challenges through rapid height and attitude change.
+This section provides additional quantitative evaluations on ANYmal against the \textit{Qualisys} \ac{mocap} \ac{GT} on five sequences, being a more controlled indoor evaluation of walking at various speeds on different obstacles.
+In addition, the robot steps on unstable, moving ground, rendering contact estimation difficult.
+Lastly, the robot traverses short \SI{45}{\deg} stairs, posing challenges through rapid height and attitude change.
 The sensors used in this experiment are \ac{IMU}, \ac{LiDAR} and leg kinematics.
-Particular focus is laid on the impact of tightly including the leg kinematics vs.\ loosely fusing the velocity estimate of the external leg odometry estimator \ac{TSIF}~\cite{bloesch2017two}. \Cref{fig:exp_anymal_indoor} shows a top-down view of the first four sequences. \Cref{table:exp_anymal_indoor_quantitative} provides the corresponding averaged results over all five sequences.
-The first two subcategories show the benefit of fusing the leg kinematics tightly instead of loosely (velocity of \ac{TSIF}).
-As in \Cref{sec:exp_anymal_parkour}, the estimation performance of \ac{TSIF}~\cite{bloesch2017two} is slightly better than the much simpler formulation of \ac{HF}. \pdfpxdimen=\dimexpr 1 in/72
+We focus on the impact of tightly including the leg kinematics vs.\ loosely fusing the velocity estimate of the external leg odometry estimator \ac{TSIF}~\cite{bloesch2017two}. \Cref{fig:exp_anymal_indoor} shows a top-down view of the first four sequences. \Cref{table:exp_anymal_indoor_quantitative} provides the averaged results over all five sequences.
+The first two subcategories show the benefit of tight vs.\ loose kinematic fusion (velocity of \ac{TSIF}).
+As in \Cref{sec:exp_anymal_parkour}, the estimation performance of \ac{TSIF}~\cite{bloesch2017two} is slightly better than the simpler formulation of \ac{HF}. \pdfpxdimen=\dimexpr 1 in/72